 ▼For ports, aspirate then remove needle

-▼Inform a senior member of the Acute Oncology Team
+▼Inform a senior member of the Acute Oncology or IV Access Team immediately who will follow local guidelines

-For vesicant extravasations or large volumes of irritant drugs refer to plastic surgeon as soon as possible after detection.
+For vesicant extravasations or large volumes of irritant drugs refer to plastic surgeon as soon as possible after detection see local pathway

 Definition: A disorder characterized by laboratory test results that indicate an elevation in the concentration of calcium (corrected for albumin) in blood.